department of mathematics commencement

 Additional Commencement Attendee Information

-In all ticketed commencement venues, including Pauley Pavilion, any child the age of 2 or under does not require a ticket if that child can sit on a grown-up’s lap for the entire duration of the ceremony.
-Anyone 3+ or any child under the age of 2 that requires their own individual seat must be counted separately as a guest and will need a ticket.
+In all ticketed commencement venues, children ages 2 and under do not require tickets if they can sit on their chaperone/caretaker’s lap for the entire duration of the ceremony.
+Anyone age 3 and older or any child under the age of 2 that requires their own individual seat must be counted separately as a guest and will need a ticket.

 Backpacks and duffle bags are not permitted in any venue.